Melancthon Smith: 1863, 1864 & 1865

 In January 1865 the artillery of the Army of Tennessee was broken up and over half of the Neglected branch of the Army as Smith called it was transferred to the Mobile Bay under Smith's command.
-In April Colonel Smith fought in the Battle of Fort Blakely during the Mobile Campaign, leading the right wing of the defenses of Mobile.
+In April Colonel Smith fought in the Battle of Fort Blakeley during the Mobile Campaign, leading the right wing of the defenses of Mobile.
 On April 9 the fort, commanded by Gen. Liddell was stormed, thus ending the war for Melancthon Smith.

 Rank issue

 There is an unsolved issue about his final rank.
 Sources like the promotion recommendations from Generals Hardee and Johnston speak for a promotion from Major to Lieutenant Colonel in early 1864.
 There are several authors who speak of a promotion either from Major to Colonel or from Lieutenant Colonel to Colonel – what gives those voices credibility is the most common date when the promotion was dated, February 20, 1864.
 His microfilmed muster roll also lists his highest rank as Colonel.
 In the Official Records on most occasions everyone (Lt.
 Col. or Col.) is simply addressed as Col., including Smith in the later war years.
 However, there is a single document in which Smith and other artillery officers are strictly differed into Lieutenant Colonels and Colonels.
 This document refers to Smith as (full) Colonel.
 It is authorized by Major General Arnold Elzey, commanding the artillery of the Army of Tennessee; and written by Captain Charles Swett, Elzey's Inspector General, on December 21, 1864.